 - Dallas Senior Source

-- Experience Works, Texas Branch (Toll free call: 855-307-1171) -- In the 2010s after the Great Recession, more seniors than ever are leaving retirement to work in order to survive.
-State funding allows this agency to place Seniors in jobs with non-profit organizations, like the Red Cross. $130,000,000 is Stimulus Funding helped this organization and others maintain their services to 2012.
-Afterward, the organization remained successful.
+- Experience Works, Texas Branch (Toll free call: 855-307-1171): In the 2010s after the Great Recession, more seniors than ever are leaving retirement to work in order to survive.
+State funding allows this agency to place seniors in jobs with non-profit organizations, like the American Red Cross.
+The $130,000,000 provided by the federal government was stimulus funding that helped this organization and others maintain their services to the present time.
+This organization remained successful!